 The Council has agreed a constitution which sets out how the Council operates, how decisions are made and the procedures which are to be followed.

-The Council delegates much of its business to its four policy committees - Environment and Safe Communities, Community and Wellbeing, Licensing and Planning Policy, and Strategy and Resources.
+The Council delegates much of its business to its fve policy committees - Environment, Community and Wellbeing, Licensing and Planning Policy, Strategy and Resources and Crime and Disorder.
 There are also three regulatory committees which deal with planning applications and licensing matters - Planning Committee, Licensing (Hearing) Sub-Committee and Licencing (General) Sub-Committee.
-The council’s Audit, Crime & Disorder and Scrutiny Committee and Standards Committee ensure that both councillors and Council staff maintain high standards of probity and that decisions are made in a legal, fair and open fashion in accordance with the Council’s rules.
+The council’s Audit and Scrutiny Committee and Standards and Constitution Committee ensure that both councillors and Council staff maintain high standards of probity and that decisions are made in a legal, fair and open fashion in accordance with the Council’s rules.

-Meetings of council, committees, and a number of sub-committees and joint management bodies, are held on a regular basis and meetings are open to the public.
+Meetings of council, committees, and a number of sub-committees and joint management bodies, are held on a regular basis and meetings are open to the public to observe both in person and online.
 Agendas and Minutes from our meetings are available online.

-Members of the public are entitled to speak at committee meetings.
-If you would like to speak at a committee please contact the relevant committee administrator listed on the agenda for that meeting or by contacting us.
+Members of the public are entitled to ask questions at some committee meetings.
+If you would like to ask a question to a committee please contact firstname.lastname@example.org.

 Voting at meetings